The Massachusetts Bay Colony got its start on June 14, 1630, when the Arbella came to anchor in Salem Harbor after a long, stormy voyage.

 “We shall be as a city upon a hill, the eyes of all people are upon us,” he said in his famous sermon.

-The Puritans renamed after one of its passengers, Lady Arabella Johnson.
+The Puritans renamed their flagship after one of its passengers, Lady Arabella Johnson.
 Also on board were her husband Isaac Johnson.
-Simon Bradstreet and his wife, Ann, the first female poet to be published in North America, belonged to the group.
+Simon Bradstreet and his wife, Ann, the first female poet to be published in North America.
 Importantly, the Arbella carried the charter of the Massachusetts Bay Company.
 The other Puritan leaders, such as Sir Richard Saltonstall, were scattered among the other ships in the fleet.

 The Arbella left England on April 8, sailing nine weeks and two days on the Atlantic Ocean.
 The weather was cold, wet and rough.
 Only occasionally could the travelers cook over a fire on a calm sea.
 The stormy weather caused seasickness.
 Winthrop on May 3 wrote: